-- Experiment with candy potions.
+- Have some scientific fun with candy potions.

-- Study erosion with Sweet Tarts.
+- Study erosion using Sweet Tarts.

-- Engineer some gummy buildings.
+- Engineer edible gummy buildings.

-- Create an animal cell.
+- Create a delicious model of an animal cell.

 - Share the love by donating candy to a local nursing home, food bank, homeless shelter, or children’s hospital.
 It can provide a much-needed pick-me-up in these places.